jacksleight/statamic-focal-link/README.md

 ## Configuration

-You can configure which options are offered for different link variants by publishing the config:
+You can configure which options are avaliable for each link class by publishing the config:

 ```bash
 php please vendor:publish --tag=statamic-focal-link-config